thephpleague/oauth2-server/auth-server-implicit.md

 * `response_type` with the value `token`
 * `client_id` with the client identifier
 * `redirect_uri` with the client redirect URI.
-This parameter is optional, but if not send the user will be redirected to a pre-registered redirect URI.
+This parameter is optional, but if not sent the user will be redirected to a pre-registered redirect URI.
 * `scope` a space delimited list of scopes
 * `state` with a [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) token.
 This parameter is optional but highly recommended.
 You should store the value of the CSRF token in the user's session to be validated when they return.